LeaWeiss206/LeaWeiss206/README.md

 </p>

 <br>
-I am constantly learning and exploring new opportunities in the tech field.
-If you'd like to discuss potential collaborations or opportunities, feel free to reach out to me at lea86206@gmail.com.
+I am constantly learning and excited about opportunities to work on impactful projects.
+If you're interested in collaborating or have any opportunities, feel free to reach out to me at lea86206@gmail.com.